Privacy Policy for Middleton St George for Patient Data

 Personal privacy rights

-Under the GDPR and the Data Protection Act 2018, all individuals who have personal information held about them have the following personal privacy rights:
+Under the UK GDPR and the Data Protection Act 2018, all individuals who have personal information held about them have the following personal privacy rights:

 - Right to subject access.